OrbJapan/ResizableMKCircleOverlay/README.md

 How to use:
 ======
 CustomMapOverlay is a subclass of MKCircleView.
-So you can override 'viewForOverlay with the custom class.
+In your map controller override 'viewForOverlay with the custom class.

 ```objective-c
 - (MKOverlayView *)mapView:(MKMapView *)mapView viewForOverlay:(id<MKOverlay>)overlay{